Vertical MIG Welding for Beginners: Settings and Examples

 It’s easier to MIG weld downhill because you don’t need to use complex techniques to fight against gravity.
 As gravity pulls the puddle down, you maintain a proper traveling speed and torch angle to keep the puddle behind the arc.

-Vertical uphill MIG settings
+Vertical uphill settings

 Now let’s see each one of the welding parameters for the vertical-up direction.